webhintio/hint/docs/user-guide/concepts/connectors.md

 ## Built-in connectors and platform support

 All the built-in `connector`s run in any of the supported platforms:
 Linux, macOS, and Windows.
-The only caveat is that when selecting a `connector` for a browser (such as `chrome`) in `.sonarwhalrc`, the browser needs to be on the machine. `sonarwhal` will not install it if it isn’t.
+The only caveat is that, for the `connector` that you specify in the`.sonarwhalrc` file, you will need to have the browser the `connector` is for installed as `sonarwhal` will not install it for you.

 The current supported connectors are: